 Cayuse Resources

 In January 2023, the Institutional Biosafety Committee (IBC) launched the Cayuse Hazard Safety application for IBC protocol management.
-The IBC Office has developed a Researcher Toolbox to assist you in completing your IBC protocol in Cayuse.
+The IBC Office has developed a Researcher Toolbox and a Cayuse FAQ page to assist you in completing your IBC protocol in Cayuse.

 Resources & Links